Eurocopter UH-72 Lakota: LUH Program and UH-145

 The LUH program was initiated in early 2004, with an initial requirement for 322 helicopters to conduct homeland security, administrative, logistic, medical evacuation (MEDEVAC) and support of the army test and training centers missions.
 The LUH contract was released in July 2005.
 At least five proposals were received, including the Bell 210 and Bell 412, MD Explorer, and AgustaWestland AW139.
 EADS North America (EADS NA) marketed the UH-145 variant of the EC 145 for the program.

-On 30 June 2006, the U.S. Army announced that the UH-145 as the winner of the $3 billion LUH contract.
-In August, the UH-145 was officially designated UH-72A by the Department of Defense.
+In June 2006, the UH-145 won the $3 billion LUH contract.
+In August, the UH-145 was designated UH-72A by the Department of Defense.
 The award was confirmed in October 2006 following protests from losing bidders.
-Despite a four-month delay due to the protests, the first UH-72 was delivered on time in December, when the name Lakota was also formally announced for the type, following the service's tradition of giving Native American names to its helicopters.
+Despite a four-month delay due to the protests, the first UH-72 was delivered on time in December, when the name Lakota was announced for the type, following the service's tradition of giving Native American names to its helicopters.